gateio/gateapi-java/docs/DeliveryApi.md

         DeliveryApi apiInstance = new DeliveryApi(defaultClient);
         String settle = "usdt"; // String | Settle currency
         String contract = "BTC_USDT_20200814"; // String | Futures contract
-        BigDecimal from = new BigDecimal(); // BigDecimal | Start time of candlesticks, formatted in Unix timestamp in seconds.
+        Long from = 1546905600L; // Long | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified
-        BigDecimal to = new BigDecimal(); // BigDecimal | End time of candlesticks, formatted in Unix timestamp in seconds.
+        Long to = 1546935600L; // Long | End time of candlesticks, formatted in Unix timestamp in seconds.
 Default to current time
         Integer limit = 100; // Integer | Maximum recent data points returned. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected.
         String interval = "5m"; // String | Interval time between data points
         try {